 Parents, you are charged by God with the honor of raising up your children in the fear and admonition of the Lord.
 Entrusting this duty to taxpayer funded pagan schools is a failure of monumental proportions.
 Abdicating your responsibility to “youth programs” at a church (or with a parachurch organization) does not cut it either.
-What is it that keeps you from homeschooling, doing family devotionals, praising and worshiping God together with you kids?
+What is it that keeps you from homeschooling, doing family devotionals, praising and worshiping God together with your kids?
 Whatever the obstacles, fight to overcome them.
 Think about this: If you cannot be faithful in doing the work of making disciples of your own progeny, what makes you think you can do it with someone else’s?

-“I just want to thank God for my daughter Jessica this morning.
+“I just want to thank God for my daughter this morning.
 She is one of the kindest, sincerest, loving, giving, God loving gals I know.
 She loves children and is an awesome momma.
 She is faithful and loyal.
 She is my best friend, and is always looking out for her momma.
 Love you so much!”

 I believe you now have a personal challenge today to publicly encourage and build up someone you love in very similar fashion.

-One final upbeat thought to bring this blog to a close:
+Bringing this blog to a close:

-“Ever wonder why it is so easy for us to get addicted to things?
+Ever wonder why it is so easy for us to get addicted to things?
 It is because God created us to love Him with everything we are.
-When we don’t or won’t, it is natural for us to make substitutions with things like food, or alcohol, or drugs, or sex, or electronics or something else.
+When we don’t or won’t, it’s natural for us to make substitutions with things like food, or alcohol, or drugs, or sex, or electronics or something else.
 ‘And He said to him, “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.”’ – Matthew 22:37.
 Lord, help me be addicted to You.
 Please remove all the defects of my character.
 You are greater than me and I need You.
-Every hour I need You!” – Phil Graves
+Every hour I need You! – Phil Graves

-Peace to you,
+Peace to you.